 - how often you use it

-- A final consideration is how the spa keeps the water clean and hot when not in use.
-Some do this by running the main pump periodically, say, for 5 minutes every hour.
+Running the pump to keep the water clean will add to your power bill.
+Some spas pump automatically, say for five minutes every hour.
 Others have a much smaller circulation pump that runs constantly.
-Running the main pump is noisy and can use more electricity than a small circulation pump, which make little or no noise.
+Running the main pump is noisy and can use more power than a small circulation pump, which makes little or no noise.

-Longer term you will need to replace the lid on the spa, any soft headrests or other accessories attached to the pool, and maybe even some components of the plumbing.
+Long term you will need to replace the lid on the spa, any soft headrests or other accessories attached to the pool.
+Even some components of the plumbing may need replacing.

 Wood-fired hot tubs